 - Driving challenges

 - Concerns about major life transitions including entering assisted living or nursing homes

 Our Geriatrics team tailors a plan of care to meet your needs from diagnosis to end-of-life issues.

 The Department of Geriatrics offers valuable community and professional educational opportunities that can assist you or a loved one with the transitions of aging.

 We offer several community programs including:

-- Dementia Education and Support Groups - a program that offers family education sessions, individual consultations, written material, and community education programs.
+- Dementia Education and Support Groups — a program that offers family education sessions, individual consultations, written material, and community education programs.
 Along with the Alzheimer's Association we offer three different support groups including Early Memory Loss Discussion/Support Group, a Memory Loss Activity/Support Group and a Family Support Group.
-Please call 608-392-9505 for more information.
+Call 608-392-9505 for more information.

 - Symposium on Geriatric Health — an annual, informative symposium designed especially for health care professionals who work with the elderly.
 It covers the many new and exciting advances in the field of Geriatrics.